-, often requiring long waits in queues in mean that protective equipment is more e exacerbated by the fact that a far larger t that they do get sick.
-These factors may preventative hygiene will be relatively in queues waiting for the transport, and on kis, which are the most widely used form of because passengers are all seated in ed air circulation/ventilation, and there is a ng social distance and preventative hygiene. has been mapped in Map 1 below.
+I distancing, by forcing interactions as regular hand washing, is likely to be on non-piped water are also likely to be at uune systems, and increasing general in queues waiting for the transport, and on kis, which are the most widely used form of because passengers are all seated in ed air circulation/ventilation, and there is a ng social distance and preventative hygiene.
+It has been mapped in Map 1 below.